 Our business depends on our ability to continue to recruit, train and retain skilled employees, particularly executive management, engineering and sales personnel.
 Recruiting personnel in our industry is highly competitive.
 We are currently seeking a new President and Chief Executive Officer to replace our current interim President and Chief Executive Officer and a new Chief Financial Officer to replace our current interim Chief Financial Officer.
-Our ability to successfully implement our business plan depends in part on our ability to attract and retain a new President and Chief Executive Officer and a new Chief Financial Officer and to retain key management and existing employees.
-There can be no assurance that we will be able to attract and retain a new President and Chief Executive Officer and a new Chief Financial Officer or to retain our executive officers and key personnel or attract qualified management in the future.
+Our ability to successfully implement our business plan depends in part on our ability to attract and retain a new President and Chief Executive Officer and a new Chief Financial Officer or to retain our executive Officer and a new Chief Financial Officer and chief Executive Officer and a new Chief Financial Officer or to retain our executive officers and key personnel or attract qualified management in the future.
 In connection with our restructuring, we significantly reduced our workforce.
 If we receive a significant volume of new orders, we may have difficulty recruiting skilled workers back into our workforce to respond to such orders and accordingly may experience delays that could adversely effect our ability to meet customers' delivery schedules.